the-vampiire/sqlit/README.md

 Connection details are stored in `~/.sqlit/connections.json`, but passwords are stored in your OS keyring when available (macOS Keychain, Windows Credential Locker, Linux Secret Service).

 If a keyring backend isn't available, `sqlit` will ask whether to store passwords as plaintext in `~/.sqlit/` (protected permissions).
-If you decline, you’ll be prompted when needed.
+If you decline, you'll be prompted when needed.

 ### How does sqlit compare to Harlequin, Lazysql, etc.?